austintoddj/texastwisters/src/data/programs/recreational.md

 ---
-name: Recreational (Levels 1-4)
+name: Recreational
 dropdownDescription: Build on the fundamentals with a focus on form and technique.
 featured: true
 hero:
   tagline: Beyond the basics
   headline: Texas Twisters Recreational Program
-  text: Learn basic skills on Vault, Uneven Bars, Beam, and Floor.
+  text: Levels 1-4 emphasize basic skills on Vault, Uneven Bars, Beam, and Floor.
 Improve balance, strength, conditioning and coordination in a fun, safe environment.
   action:
     label: Enroll today
     href: '#'